Calabi-Yau manifolds realizing symplectically rigid monodromy tuples: Modular elliptic families and related families

-with $g_2$ and $g_3$ given in Table~\ref{tab:all_rationals} define families of Jacobian elliptic K3 surfaces of Picard rank 19 with two singular fibers of Kodaira-type $II^*, III^*, IV^*$, or $I_1^*$ over $u=0$ and $u=-1$, a fiber of Kodaira-type $I_{2n}$ over $u=\infty$, and two singular fibers of type $I_1$ over $u=-1/2 \pm \sqrt{1-t}/2$.
-The families are families of $M_n$-lattice polarized K3 surfaces with $M_n = H \oplus E_8 \oplus E_8 \oplus \langle -2n \rangle$ for $n=1, \dots, 4$. \end{lemma} \begin{proof} The proof amounts to checking the Kodaira-types of singular fibers from $G_2, G_3, \Delta$ and comparing with the list of all Jacobian elliptic surfaces given in the Shimada classification \cite{MR1813537} of Jacobian elliptic K3 surfaces.
+The procedure described in Section~\ref{sssec:connection_with_qtwist} allows us to construct the quadratic twists of the rational elliptic surfaces in Lemma~\ref{lemmaECmixed}.
+The four resulting families of K3 surfaces realize precisely the families of K3 surfaces considered by Hoyt in \cite{MR894512}.
+These K3 surfaces are not modular elliptic surfaces, but rather rational covers of them.
+To obtain modular elliptic K3 surfaces, we consider the twisted families with generalized functional invariant $(i, j, \alpha)=(1,1,1)$ of the Jacobian elliptic surfaces in Lemma~\ref{lemmaECmixed} instead.
+We denote by $M_n$ the lattices $M_n = H \oplus E_8 \oplus E_8 \oplus \langle -2n \rangle$ for $n\in \mathbb{N}$.
+We have the following: \begin{lemma} For $(n,\mu) \in \left\lbrace (1,\frac{1}{6}), (2, \frac{1}{4}), (3,\frac{1}{3}), (4,\frac{1}{2})\right\rbrace$, the twisted families with generalized functional invariant $(i,j,\alpha)=(1,1,1)$ given by \beq Y^2 = 4 \, X^3 - \underbrace{g_2\left( -\frac{t}{4u(u+1)} \right) \, \Big(u \, (u+1) \Big)^4}_{=: \,g_2(t,u)} \, X - \underbrace{g_3\left( -\frac{t}{4u(u+1)} \right) \, \Big(u \, (u+1) \Big)^6}_{=: \,g_3(t,u)} \,, \eeq with $g_2(t)$ and $g_3(t)$ determined by $(n,\mu)$ in Table~\ref{tab:3ExtRatHg}, define families of Jacobian elliptic K3 surfaces of Picard rank 19 with two singular fibers of Kodaira-type $II^*, III^*, IV^*$, or $I_1^*$ at $u=0$ and $u=-1$, a fiber of Kodaira-type $I_{2n}$ at $u=\infty$, and two singular fibers of type $I_1$ at $u=-1/2 \pm \sqrt{1-t}/2$.
+The families are families of $M_n$-lattice polarized K3 surfaces for $n=1, \dots, 4$. \end{lemma} \begin{proof} The proof amounts to checking the Kodaira-types of singular fibers from $G_2, G_3, \Delta$ and comparing with the list of all Jacobian elliptic surfaces given in the Shimada classification \cite{MR1813537} of Jacobian elliptic K3 surfaces.
 The fact that the constructed families of K3 surfaces are $M_n$-polarized was explained by Dolgachev in \cite{MR1420220}.
 Moreover, it is easy to see that all torsion sections of the rational elliptic surfaces survive the mixed-twist construction.
 The torsion sections are listed in Table~\ref{tab:torsions3}. \end{proof}